Functional Stochastic Localization: Gibbs Sampling

 \end{lemma} \begin{proof} We have

 by reversibility.
 This object in the parentheses is the Dirichlet form $\mathcal{E}(f, f)$ associated with $\sfP_\calX^2$.
 Then

 obtaining the squared rate. \end{proof}

 We apply Lemma~\ref{lem:twice_gap} to prove a convergence rate on Gibbs sampling from the LLT-induced joint density \eqref{eq:joint-density} in Section~\ref{sec:llt_alternate_sampling}.
-Interestingly, even the specialization of our result to Euclidean stochastic localization yields a rate that is twice as fast as derived in existing applications of localization schemes machinery (e.g., Theorem 58, \cite{ChenE22}), which owes to our sharper characterization in Lemma~\ref{lem:twice_gap}.
+Interestingly, for variance contraction specifically, the specialization of our result to Euclidean stochastic localization yields a rate that is twice as fast as derived in existing applications of localization schemes machinery (e.g., Theorem 58, \cite{ChenE22}), which owes to our sharper characterization in Lemma~\ref{lem:twice_gap}.
+We remark that the same generic ``forwards contraction implies backwards contraction'' characterization of Gibbs samplers is false in full generality, in the case of entropy instead of variance, cf.\ \cite{CaputoCGP25} for a counterexample.